aadilayub/cryptokitties-notes/lesson_1.md

 # Lesson 1: The Zombie Factory

-In this lesson, we're going to build a "Zombie Factory" that generates an army of zombies.
+In this lesson, we're supposed to build a "Zombie Factory" that generates an army of zombies.

 - The factory will maintain a database of all zombies in our army
 - The factory will have a function for creating new zombies